Careers in Archeology

 What does an Archeologist Study?

-Please note that archeology can also be spelt as archaeology and misspelt as archaology or archaoelogy.
+Please note that archeology can also be spelt as archaeology.
 In this text we will talk about archeology careers rather archaeology careers.

 Overview of Careers in Archeology

-Besides the actual excavations, much time is spent planning beforehand, and then analyzing and recording finds afterwards.
-Archeologists also use investigative techniques such as fieldwalking (searching ploughed fields), aerial photography, and laboratory testing.
+Besides the actual excavations, much time is spent planning beforehand, and then analysing and recording finds afterwards.
+Archeologists also use investigative techniques such as field walking (searching ploughed fields), aerial photography, and laboratory testing.

-Archeologists may specialize in a variety of areas, such as physical archeology - looking at how humans have changed over time - sub-topics include diet or disease.
-Others may study cultural archeology - examining how a community organized themselves.
+Archeologists may specialise in a variety of areas, such as physical archeology - looking at how humans have changed over time - sub-topics include diet or disease.
+Others may study cultural archeology - examining how a community organised themselves.
 Still others may study plant or animal remains, stone tools, ceramics, or other specialist areas.

 All archeologists work to preserve and protect areas for future study or appreciation.
 For these reasons, archeology offers a combination of both physical and intellectual capabilities, making it a highly desirable career.

 Duties of archeologists - what is a normal day like for an archaeologist?